Modesto Car Accident Lawyer

 - Driving while impaired by drugs or alcohol: Drunk driving kills approximately 10,500 people annually.
 It is one of the major causes of injury and death in car accidents along with speeding and distracted driving.

-- Operating a motor vehicle while fatigued: Driving when tired, either from shift work or other reasons, causes many accidents due to inattention, decreased cognitive function or falling asleep.
+- Operating a motor vehicle while fatigued: Driving when tired, either from shift work or other reasons, causes many auto accidents due to inattention, decreased cognitive function or falling asleep.

 - Not paying attention to traffic signs and signals: Some drivers ignore stop signs or signals, particularly at intersections, causing a serious car accident.
 It is essential to be aware of vehicles approaching an intersection at an inappropriate rate of speed.